 How can I reduce condensation in my car?

 As condensation collects in the air inside the cabin, the level of moisture will increase.
 If this air is not vented to the outside then the condensation problem will increase.

 The most efficient way to remove moisture from the air is to use the vehicle’s air conditioning system.
 This system draws air from the cabin through an evaporator, which causes moisture in the air to condensate in a controlled way and drain out of the vehicle.

 Don’t forget the demister function, either.
-That’s designed to clear the windscreen of condensation.
-This works by directing fresh air onto the windscreen, which has the effect of drying the inside of the glass.
+It’s designed to quickly clear the windscreen of condensation and works by blowing air directly over the surface, which has the effect of drying the inside of the glass.

 If the features of the heater and air conditioning system are used as above, then the amount of condensation inside the vehicle will be reduced.
 However, it will never be removed – moisture will always be present inside the vehicle.

 Believe it or not, one of the key ways to keep condensation at bay is by simply keeping the insides of windows, particularly the windscreen, as clean as possible.
-A thorough clean of the windscreen will lessen the likelihood of condensation forming, and ensures that any that does form is removed quicker by the demisters.
+Thorough cleaning of the glass will lessen the likelihood of condensation forming, and ensures that any that does form is efficiently dried by the demisters.

 You can also buy a car dehumidifier bag.
 This is a small bean bag full of silicone balls that sits on the top of your dashboard and soaks up moisture from the air inside your car at all times.

 Read more: Toyota tyre pressure and size guide